 Takeaway: Make sure you say thank you for any donation, no matter the size or type!

-Bonus: Use your acknowledgement as a donation receipt to save time and money.
-Check out this link (https://www.qgiv.com/blog/donation-receipts/) for more information.
+Bonus: Put your acknowledgement on the donation receipt to save time and money.

-While these nine tips are by no means the only ones you should employ when asking for donations, they should be enough to get you started off on the right foot.
+While these nine tips on how to ask for donations are by no means the only ones you should employ, they should be enough to get you started off on the right foot.
+Good luck!